danielfett/draft-dpop/main.md

 Resource servers can also choose to provide a nonce value to be included in DPoP proofs sent to them.
-They provide the nonce using the `DPoP-Nonce` header in same way that authorization servers do.
+They provide the nonce using the `DPoP-Nonce` header in the same way that authorization servers do as described in (#ASNonce) and (#NewNonce).
 The error signaling is performed as described in (#http-auth-scheme).
 Resource servers use an HTTP `401` (Unauthorized) error code with an accompanying `WWW-Authenticate: DPoP` value